sarakarimi/PlantMap/README.md

 ## Individual Contributions
 TODO

+**Sofia Andersson:** Pre-trained the CLIP models on the EWD using both a contrastive and classification approach.
+Wrote the fine-tuning script for the models using PyTorch Lightning with a flexible Hydra config to be able to run many different variations of the models.
+Optimized hyperparameters for all pre-trained and fine-tuned models using Optuna Search with Ray Tune.
+Ran the one-machine fine-tuning tests using the base CLIP model and the pre-trained CLIP models.

 ## References
 [1] Schouten, Gerard, Bas SHT Michielsen, and Barbara Gravendeel.
 "Data-centric AI approach for automated wildflower monitoring."
 Plos one 19.9 (2024): e0302958. <br>
 [2] Sun, Tao, Dongsheng Li, and Bao Wang.
 "Decentralized federated averaging."
 IEEE Transactions on Pattern Analysis and Machine Intelligence 45.4 (2022): 4289-4301. <br>